Yankees vs. Mariners Player Props Betting Odds

 Torres Stats

-- Gleyber Torres has 54 hits with eight doubles, a triple, nine home runs, 25 walks and 25 RBI.
-He's also stolen five bases.
+- Gleyber Torres has put up 56 hits with eight doubles, a triple, nine home runs and 25 walks.
+He has driven in 25 runs with five stolen bases.

-- Torres has picked up a hit in nine games in a row.
-In his last 10 games he is batting .310 with three home runs, two walks and four RBI.
+- Torres brings a 10-game streak with at least one hit into this matchup.
+During his last 10 games he is batting .341 with three home runs, a walk and four RBI.

 Torres Recent Games